 “Each day of your life much be guided by passions and critical success factors for realizing life’s purpose”

-I encourage those with teenagers who are preparing for college to review the Framework Overview for the questions and ideas that I hope will open up your minds to shape career strategy for our young men and women.
+I encourage parents with teenagers who are preparing for college to review the Framework Overview for the questions and ideas that I hope will open up your minds to shape career strategies for our young men and women.

 I took an important step over the last few weeks with my son by listening to his core interests, discussing future career ideas, and visiting a college that will be in harmony with his learning styles.
 He is learning how to “sell” his style and market his talents for taking the next important step in his life next year.
 As a parent I know I will be an important asset in helping him plan and support his direction.
 Invest in “career strategy” with our youth and let the creative energy flow!